Health System and Hospital

 EU sign with EU Entsenderichtlinie posting of workers directive

-World of Malta Insider tip for employees posted to Malta:
+World of Malta insider tip for employees working in Malta:

 If you are posted to Malta by your EU, EEA or Swiss employer based outside Malta (Posting of Workers Directive, (EC) 883/2004), Maltese social security legislation applies.
-The exception is made in the case of ordinary employment in several EU member states.
-If the social standard of the posting country is higher than in Malta, it is possible to conclude an exception agreement for the continuation of social security between your country and Malta.
-This arrangement applies within the EU, the EEA, and Switzerland.
-Thus, you have the possibility to choose the advantageous legislation of your country and Malta.
-Responsible is the
+There is an exception in the case of habitual employment in several EU member states.
+If the social security standard of the posting country is higher than in Malta, it is possible to conclude an exemption agreement for the continuation of social security between your country and Malta.
+This regulation applies within the EU, the EEA and Switzerland.
+It is therefore possible to choose the favourable legislation of your country and Malta.
+The competent authority is the:

 Ministry of Health – Health Policy Department